abhinavsri360/GDSC-Lead-Map/README.md

 ## :star: Place yourself on Map
 We have not placed all the leads on map, it's a DIY.
 Follow the steps to have yourself on the amazing map!
-1) Create a fork.
+1) Fork the repo.
 2) Upload your picture in `src/photos/`, use you GitHub username to name your file.
 [P.S. - upload only png images]
 3) Create a pull-request to this repository.
-4) Somethings to be kept in mind, use array for skills, integer and float values for batch and geolocations respectively.
-5) Use the github username for photo field.
-6) For url use the https://dsc.community.dev chapter URL.
+4) For url use the https://dsc.community.dev chapter URL.
-7) It's upto you to provide links to your social profiles.
+5) Provide links to your social media handles.
-8) Use only the below mentioned skills in the skills array.
+6) Use only the below mentioned skills in the skills array.

 |AI/ML|App Dev|Cloud|UI/UX|Web Dev|
 |-----|-------|-----|-----|-------|

-9) In the PR template, fill the details asked which might be looking like:
+7) Replace the below object with your details and create a PR:
 ```py
 "longitude": 77.3653,
 "latitude": 28.5192,